-Since May 2020, Matt Milovick, TRU's Vice-President Administration and Finance, has been leading BC’s post-secondary COVID-19 pandemic response with the Ministry of Advanced Education and Skills Training and the Provincial Health Office.
+Since May 2020, Matt Milovick, TRU's Vice-President Administration and Finance, has been leading BC’s post-secondary COVID-19 pandemic response with the Ministry of Post Secondary Education and Future Skills and the Provincial Health Office.
 As the chair of the Return to Campus Steering Committee, he led the creation of the sector’s Go Forward Guidelines for Post-Secondary Education, released in summer 2020 to provide guidance for fall 2020 operations.
 That work evolved into the Return to Campus Guideline, which were released in the summer 2021 to provide guidance for a safe return to campus operations for fall 2021.
 Both documents have seen several revisions as circumstances have changed.

 In his role as chair, he has been influential in setting the overall pandemic response strategy for the province and has worked closely with the provincial health office to promote the importance of vaccinations; to develop an asymptomatic testing strategy for post-secondary institutions; to develop communication strategies for various constituency groups within the sector (e.g. student, labour and indigenous stakeholder groups); to organize and moderate province-wide sector specific town halls with Provincial Health Officer Bonnie Henry; and for building consensus from university and colleges steering committee participants and presidents in support of the plan.

 TRU has been active in this area on two fronts: